DOWNLOAD THE DORSET LIFE RATE CARD

 Publication is on the last Thursday of the month before the cover month.
 The advertising deadline is 4 weeks before publication date.
 Advertisements are invoiced on publication and invoices are payable at 30 days.

-Editorial Policy: The editorial content of the magazine is confined to topics of specific Dorset interest.
-At least 50% of the space in each issue of magazine is devoted to editorial.
-The quality of the design, photography and printing is as high as possible while ensuring the continued viability of the magazine.
+The editorial content of the magazine is confined to topics of specific Dorset interest.
+At least 50% of the space in each issue of the magazine is devoted to editorial and Dorset Life is renowned for its high- quality photography.

-Age & Gender: Dorset Life tends to attract an older, settled readership, with the majority aged over 50.
+Dorset Life tends to attract an older, settled readership, with the majority aged over 50*.
+56% of our readers are female; 44% are male. *80% of the country’s wealth is owned by the over-45s (source: The Times).

 We can take copy in almost any form: the words written out with the pictures as original photographs, or digitally, or a combination of the two.
 We prefer digital copy not to be in Publisher or Powerpoint.
 Best of all is a PDF with all colours set to CMYK, all photos at a minimum resolution of 300 dpi and all fonts embedded.